 November27, 2007.
 This Fall I stripped and repainted the inside of Marionette.
-This gave me the opportunity to get some photos and here are a few of the V-Berth with the cushions removed.
+This gave me the opportunity to get some photos and below are a few of the V-Berth with the cushions removed.

 The arch is a built up laminate of an oak arch sandwiched between and bonded to 3/4 in marine plywood, mahogany faced panels.

-Marionette has cushions that mirror the seat/locker panels shown.
+Marionette has cushions that mirror the seat/locker panels shown - see below.
 That U shaped one in the middle surrounds on 3 sides the cushion that sits on the hinged head panel.
 This is the only cushion that has to be removed to use the head.
 With 3 windows in this cabin it is a throne fit for a king!

 Marionette's head is a Groco Model HF manual pump head with the water intake seacock just to the starboard side of the head, and reachable through the opening to the right of the handle.
 Note the relief cut into the bottom of the seat panel for the handle.
 The head pumps directly into an 11 gallon capacity polypropylene tank located forward of the head - see below.
 The duck tape 'spacer padding' a still another example using this indispensable product.